-All residence hall spaces have kitchens, study lounges, social lounges, laundry facilities, and a front desk to help with packages and to provide some services to our residents.
+All residence hall spaces have kitchens, study lounges, social lounges, laundry facilities, and a front desk to help with packages and to provide services to our residents.
 All residence hall bedrooms are equipped with a twin extra-long, loftable bed, a desk, a chair, a dresser, and a closet space for each student, as well as wired and wireless internet connections, and unlimited laundry.
 Students are responsible for damage to the room or furnishings.
 Colorado School of Mines assumes no responsibility for loss or theft of personal belongings, and residents are strongly encouraged to carry personal property, or renters insurance.

-Additionally, Residence Life offers students an option to live and learn within a Theme Learning Community that is a partnership between Residence Life, administrative departments, and faculty across campus.
+Additionally, Residence Life offers students an option to live and learn within a Theme Learning Community that is a partnership between Residence Life, administrative and academic departments, and faculty across campus.
 Theme Learning Communities consist of intentionally designed living experiences centered around a variety of educational, cultural, organizational, and personal interests.
 These communities allow students with common interests to live together and support each other through planned activities and informal interactions, and to build relationships with faculty outside the classroom through the Faculty Friend program.
-Communities include Adventure Leadership Community (Outdoor Recreation), Oredigger Leadership & Service Community, Visual and Performing Arts, Athleticism and Wellness, Nucleus Scholars, and Engineering Grand Challenges.
+Communities include Adventure Leadership Community, Oredigger Leadership Community, Visual and Performing Arts, Athleticism and Wellness, pHirst Scholars, Honors Explore (for Thorson First-Year Honors students) and Engineering Grand Challenges.
 For more information, please see the Theme Learning Community Web page.